 artist statement

-My ultimate goal an as artist is to not necessarily allow the audience understand the context of the image that I am depicting, though it is part of it, but to relate and build off of their experiences as well.”
+My ultimate goal as an artist is to not necessarily allow the audience to understand the exact context nor history of the image that I am depicting, though it is part of it, but to relate and build off of their own experiences as well.

 biography

 Throughout my life thus far, I have experienced a plethora of bizarre events that ultimately define how my work and I are today.
-Within the past three years, a prevalent theme of my life has been grief, which is a topic that I am still experimenting within my oil paintings as of now.
+Within the past three years, a prevalent theme of my life has been grief, which is a topic that I am still experimenting within my body of work as of now.